Nikhilnikhii/Nikhilnikhii/README.md

 - 👋 Hi, I’m @Nikhilnikhii
-- 👀 I’m interested in developing
+- 👀 I’m interested in developing applications(web and mobile).
-- 🌱 I’m currently learning system design
+0- 🌱 I’m currently learning how to design complex and scalable systems.
-- 💞️ I’m looking to collaborate on android development
+- 💞️ I’m looking to collaborate on developing complex systems.
 - 📫 How to reach me nikhilkumarpasumarthi14@gmail.com

 <!---